lesgourg/class_public/doc/input/chap3.md

 - `doc/` contains the automatic documentation (manual and input files required to build it)

-- `external_Pk/` contains exemples of external codes that can be used to generate the primordial spectrum and be interfaced with `CLASS`, when one of the many options already built inside the code are not sufficient.
+- `external_Pk/` contains examples of external codes that can be used to generate the primordial spectrum and be interfaced with `CLASS`, when one of the many options already built inside the code are not sufficient.

 - `bbn/` contains interpolation tables produced by BBN codes, in order to predict e.g. \f$ Y_\mathrm{He}(\omega_b, \Delta N_\mathrm{eff})\f$.